PriorGuide: Test-Time Prior Adaptation for Simulation-Based Inference: PriorGuide

 \paragraph{Prior ratio approximation} With the goal of obtaining a closed-form solution for the guidance, we then approximate the prior ratio function $\ratio(\vtheta) = \frac{q(\vtheta)}{p(\vtheta)}$ as a generalized mixture of Gaussians:

-where \(\{w_i, \vmu_i, \vSigma_i\}_{i=1}^{K}\) represent the weights, means and covariance matrices of the mixture.
-Since this represents a ratio rather than a distribution, the mixture weights need not be positive nor sum to one, as long as the ratio remains non-negative, potentially enabling more expressive approximations such as subtractive mixtures \citep{loconte2024subtractive}.
-Notably, when \(p(\vtheta)\) is uniform, $\ratio(\vtheta)$ reduce to \(q(\vtheta)\), which can be directly specified as a Gaussian mixture.
-For the more general case of non-uniform training distributions, obtaining the Gaussian mixture approximation for the ratio is a standard function approximation task~\citep{SORENSON}, for which we provide a straightforward gradient-based fitting procedure in~\cref{app:inference_algorithm}.
+where \(\{w_i, \vmu_i, \vSigma_i\}_{i=1}^{K}\) represent the weights, means and covariance matrices of the mixture, with $K$ a hyperparameter denoting the number of mixture components.\footnote{We empirically analyze the sensitivity to $K$ in \cref{app:ablation_gmm_components}, finding that performance is robust once $K$ provides sufficient expressivity (\eg, $K = 20$ in this paper), and increasing $K$ has negligible computational cost.} Since this represents a ratio rather than a distribution, the mixture weights need not be positive nor sum to one, as long as the ratio remains non-negative, potentially enabling more expressive approximations such as subtractive mixtures \citep{loconte2024subtractive}.
+Notably, when \(p(\vtheta)\) is uniform, $r(\vtheta) \propto q(\vtheta)$.
+Since the guidance term is a gradient of a log-expectation, the constant factor vanishes, allowing us to directly specify $q(\vtheta)$ as a Gaussian mixture.
+For the more general case of non-uniform training distributions, obtaining the Gaussian mixture approximation for the ratio is a standard function approximation task~\citep{SORENSON}.
+Crucially, since the densities of both $p_{\text{train}}$ and $q$ are analytically known, fitting the ratio avoids the instability and high variance inherent to statistical density-ratio estimation from finite samples.
+We provide a straightforward gradient-based fitting procedure in~\cref{app:inference_algorithm}.

 \paragraph{Guidance term} Plugging in \cref{eq:reverse_approx} and \cref{eq:gmm_ratio}, the guidance from \cref{eq:posterior_guidance_decomposition} becomes:

 This integral can be solved analytically (full derivation in \cref{app:proofs}), yielding: